 Teams also always function better with clear expectations about communication and roles, including each team member’s role in fulfilling the team’s inspiring vision.
 Our team coaching starts with a check-in and moves to an agreed upon agenda, frequently involving clarifying one or more of these areas: expectations, communication, roles, and vision, and wrapping up with take-aways which can include mindset shifts, action plans and accountability.
-Moving to virtual work increases the need for clarity.
+Virtual work increases the need for clarity.
 Change requires more frequent and clear communication.
 Good news: systems in the midst of transition are more open to positive change.

 - Prayer and/or meditation, centering, holding an intention, diaphragmatic breathing, laughter, movement, looking away from screens: proven by research to have a positive impact, with bonus benefits when practiced more frequently than the beginning and ending of the day!
 (The Institute for Stress Management recommends taking one minute an hour breaks) Note: these activities contribute to: